nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “But why Wolf?”

-“Khhhhhhh — Khhhhhhhh ...”
-Zeddy laughed. "'Causen he eats his own kind."
+“Khhhhhhh — Khhhhhhhh<span class="three-dots"></span>” Zeddy laughed. "'Causen he eats his own kind."

 It was time for Rose to dance.
 Her partner had preceded her to the open